Advertisement

 What You Need to Know Before Buying a Second Property in Singapore

-Despite significant property cooling measures in Singapore, many homeowners are still buying a second property for themselves – with good reason.
+Despite significant property cooling measures in Singapore, many homeowners are still buying a second property for themselves, and with good reason.
 While a second property can serve as an investment and a passive source of income, here are some things to consider before purchasing one.

 Eligibility